Go to Dana Petcu's homepage

 5. Lab 5 - Writing a simple web app in a PaaS.
 Option 1: use Azure; Option 2: use Google App Engine

-6. Lab 6 - Using Lambda functions from Amazon Web Services.
+6. Lab 6 - Servless applications: using Lambda functions from the Amazon Web Services (free tier).

 Textbooks: